 Bela Lugosi died in his sleep at about 6:45 p.m. on Thursday, August 16th, 1956.
 He was 73.
 The cause of death was recorded as a coronary occlusion with myocardial fibrosis.
 His body was discovered by his fifth wife, Hope, in their apartment at 5620 Harold Way, Los Angeles, on her return from work.
-Although he was all but forgotten in his later years, his death was deemed newsworthy enough for a photographer to rush to his apartment to snap a photograph of his body being wheeled away by the undertakers.
+Although Lugosi felt that he had been forgotten in his later years, his death was deemed newsworthy enough for a photographer to rush to his apartment to snap a photograph of his body being wheeled away by the undertakers.

-Geza Kende’s magnificent portrait looks on as Bela’s body is removed from his apartment
+Geza Kende’s magnificent portrait of Bela Lugosi looks on as the actor’s body is removed from his apartment

 Hope told the press, “He was terrified of death.
 Towards the end he was very weary, but he was still afraid of death.
 Three nights before he died he was sitting on the edge of the bed.
 I asked him if he were still afraid to die.
 He told me that he was.
 I did my best to comfort him, but you might as well save your breath with people like that.
 They’re still going to be afraid of death.”

-Bela’s death generated few in-depth obituaries.
-Most notices were embarrassingly brief, with the majority focusing on his much publicized addiction to drugs, which came to light when he publicly committed himself to the Metropolitan State Hospital in Norwalk, California the previous April.
+Bela Lugosi’s death generated few in-depth obituaries.
+Most notices were brief, with many focusing on his much publicized addiction to drugs, which came to light when he publicly committed himself to the Metropolitan State Hospital in Norwalk, California the previous April.

-Bela’s funeral service was held at 2:30p.m. on Saturday August 18th at the Utter-McKinley Mortuary Chapel on Hollywood Boulevard in Los Angeles.
+His funeral service was held at 2:30p.m. on Saturday August 18th at the Utter-McKinley Mortuary Chapel on Hollywood Boulevard in Los Angeles.
 Prior to the service, his body lay in state in full Dracula garb.
-Although Hope told the press that “it was his wish” to be buried in his famous costume, it was actually the decision of Bela’s ex-wife Lillian and their son Bela Jnr.
+Although Hope told the press that “it was his wish” to be buried in his famous costume, it was actually the decision of Lugosi’s fourth wife Lillian and their son Bela Jr.

 Don Marlowe, back left, looks into the camera while the other pallbearers, including Edward D. Wood Jr., second right, concentrate on their footing